Omicron-IoT-Solutions/Kontrolog/Kontrolog Mini/README.md

 ## 🌐 Configuration via captive portal:

-By default, when powered on, the Kontrolog Max creates a temporary WiFi network:
+By default, when powered on, the Kontrolog Mini creates a temporary WiFi network:

 ```
 Kontrolog_xxxxxxxxxxx